ceu-lang/ceu/docs/requests.md

 Hence, the environment implementation has to be neutral with respect to normal termination, i.e., the extra `emit CANCEL` should be harmless.

-The `request` sugar declares an implicit output event `CANCEL` and also includes the finalization clause automatically:
+The syntactic sugar for requests declares an implicit output event `CANCEL` and also includes the finalization clause automatically:

 ```
 output/input char&& PING_PONG;